 Moisture is the water content of dog food, as expressed in a percentage.
 Dry kibble tends to have a moisture content of between 6 and 10 percent, semi-moist foods between 15 and 30 percent, and wet foods such as the Beneful Chopped Blend Dog Food Tubs around 75 percent.
-As to be expected, there is a lot more water in wet dog food than in dry.
+As expected, there is more water in wet dog food than in dry.

 Does Moisture Matter?

-The moisture content has a big effect on the percentages of other ingredients in dog food, including the amounts of protein, carbohydrate, and fats.
+The moisture content affects the percentages of other ingredients in dog food, including the amounts of protein, carbohydrates, and fats.
 Pet caregivers often want to compare dog foods based on how much protein they contain.
-Comparing the basic data in the “guaranteed analysis” section of a label may not be the whole story.
+Comparing the data in the guaranteed analysis section of a label may not be the whole story.